 While I can’t deny they have all added grey hairs during their terms, I can’t say that I haven’t also.
 Being the same age as most Presidents are when they enter the office, it seems fairly obvious to me (as I look in the mirror at my grey hairs) that it is the age of the President, more than anything else, that causes this change in hair color.
 Sure, I imagine that the stresses of the job might contribute to greying hair, but that’s not the only contributor.

-I started thinking, as the life insurance broker that I am, about the life expectancy of American Presidents.
-Does stress contribute to a shorter life span for our Commanders in Chief than us “normal” folks?
+I started thinking, as the life insurance broker that I am, about the life expectancy or average age of Presidents when they die.
+Does stress contribute to a shorter lifespan for our Commanders in Chief than us “normal” folks?
 I did a little research and it appears that most U.S. Presidents actually live beyond the average life expectancy.

 Take the first eight Presidents, for example – the average lifespan was 79.8 years, during a time when life expectancy at birth for men was less than 40 years old.
 More recently, the trend has been even longer life – from Herbert Hoover through Ronald Reagan, excluding John F. Kennedy (who was assassinated at age 46), the average age of death was 81.6 years.
 The exception was Lyndon B. Johnson who died of heart disease at age 64.

 In a research letter by noted University of Illinois at Chicago demographer S. Jay Olshansky, published in the Dec.
 7 issue of JAMA, the Journal of the American Medical Association, Olshansky found that 23 of the 34 U.S. presidents who died from natural causes lived longer, and in many instances significantly longer, than predicted.

 We know that socioeconomic status has an extremely powerful effect on longevity now,” Olshansky said, “and it was likely to have been a factor in the past.